Leelerus/Leelerus/README.md

 </div>

 ```
-[ YOUR TAGLINE / ONE-LINE INTRO — who you are, what you do ]
+[ I'm learning how to code and how to host servers and networks ]
-[ e.g. role, field, where you're based ]
+[ But i still have a lot to learn ]
 ```

 <br>